xmidt-org/clifx/README.md

       },
     ),

+    // you can bind dependencies to the kong.Context.  if desired,
+    // you must do this before calling kong.Context.Run: fx.Supply("dependency"),
+    fx.Invoke(
+      func(kctx *kong.Context, dependency string) {
+        kctx.Bind(dependency) // this is now available in CLI methods }
+    ),

-    // the kong.Context can be used to run the CLI fx.Invoke(
+    // the kong.Context can be used to run the CLI: fx.Invoke(
       func(kctx *kong.Context, sh fx.Shutdowner) error {
         defer sh.Shutdown() // optional: this ensures the App exits from Run when the CLI is finished